next-drought/ai-evaluation-workshops/workshops/odsc-2025-evaluation-playbook/solution/README.md

 Visualize the **evaluation results (experiments)** in [Opik's dashboard -> Experiments](https://www.comet.com/opik?utm_source=philoagents_course&utm_campaign=opik&utm_medium=course)

+📖 [Read more](https://www.comet.com/docs/opik/evaluation/metrics/overview?utm_source=philoagents_course&utm_campaign=opik&utm_medium=course) on the evaluation metrics, such as how to interpret the numbers and how they are computed.

 ## 4. Help

 For help on all the supported commands, run: